Russia orders troops back to base after buildup near Ukraine

 "If the president considers it necessary, he will reply himself.
 I have nothing to say on that now," spokesman Dmitry Peskov said.

-(Additional reporting by Andrey Ostroukh, Maxim Rodionov and Dmitry Antonov; Writing by Peter Graff; Editing by Kevin Liffey)
+(Additional reporting by Andrey Ostroukh, Maxim Rodionov and Dmitry Antonov; and Humeyra Pamuk in Washington; Writing by Peter Graff; Editing by Kevin Liffey and Andrew Heavens)

 ((peter.graff@thomsonreuters.com;))